atutko2/HackTheBox/Modules/AttackingWebApplicationsWithFFUF/AttackingWithFFUF.md

 After adding the IP and academy.htb to /etc/hosts:
 Running `ffuf -w ../SecLists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ -u http://academy.htb:31637/ -H 'Host: FUZZ.academy.htb' -fs 985` returns the answer.

-The answer was archive test faculty.
+The answer was 'archive test faculty'.
 The reason we only look for vhosts here is because this is not a public box.
 So there will not be any public subdomains to find.

 ### Before you run your page fuzzing scan, you should first run an extension fuzzing scan.
 What are the different extensions accepted by the domains?